SupriyaShrotriya/GameCo/README.md

 # GameCo
 This project was part of CareerFoundry's Data Analytics course in which I analyzed GameCo's new games in Excel.

+## Objective
+GameCo wants to use data to inform the development of new games.
+As such, CameCo asked me to perform a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s new games might fare in the market.
+GameCo executives are open to hearing any insights I can pull from the data but are specifically interested in these questions:

+● Are certain types of games more popular than others?

+● What other publishers will likely be the main competitors in certain markets?

+● Have any games decreased or increased in popularity over time?

+● How have their sales figures varied between geographic regions over time?

+## Data
+The data set can be found here: [vgsales.xlsx](https://github.com/SupriyaShrotriya/GameCo/blob/main/vgsales.xlsx)

+## PowerPoint Report
+The PowerPoint can be accessed [here](https://github.com/SupriyaShrotriya/GameCo/blob/main/Final%20Project%20Presentation.pptx)